pulkitverma25/PCA-KPCA/PCA-KPCA/Readme.txt

 Readme:

-1. PCA.cpp in Code Folder
+1. PCA.cpp in src Folder
-2. KPCA.cpp in Code Folder
+2. KPCA.cpp in src Folder
-3. All screenshots of error for d=1.
-4. Eigen library used.
+3. Eigen library used.
-5. gnuplot need to be installed on system.
+4. gnuplot need to be installed on system.
-6. Will work on linux.
+5. Will work on linux.

 Usage:
 ./pca databaseFile dimesnion exampleCount alpha d